GuenterQuast/mPIXdaq/README.md

 calculated from the *x* and *y* coordinates of the pixels in a cluster.
 For circular clusters, as typically produced by α radiation, this ratio is close to one, while it is almost zero for the longer traces from β radiation.
+In addition, she shape of the energy distribution is considered, which shows a sharp maximum at the center for α particles but is flat otherwise.

-The figure below shows the graphical display of the program with a pixel image and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
+The figure below shows the graphical display with a pixel image and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
 The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of five seconds.
 The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation: α rays in the green band with relatively low numbers of pixels per cluster, electrons (β) as long tracks with large numbers